 In 2012, researchers at the Thailand’s Office of the Narcotics Control Board conducted a survey of 1,000 teens in Pattani, Thailand and found that 94 percent used kratom.
 Out of those who used, 99 percent were Muslim.
 In other surveys conducted by the office, it was found that the villages in this area considered kratom use to be the worst problem for the community, ahead of the insurgent jihadist terrorists.

 - What is kratom and what are the benefits?
-Kratom, also known as Mitragyna speciosa, is a type of plant that is used to boost energy levels, reduce pain and treat addiction.
+Also known as Mitragyna speciosa, it is a type of plant that is used to boost energy levels, reduce pain and treat addiction.

-- Regulators and researchers will continue to research the negative side effects of kratom, and for good reason.
+- Regulators and researchers will continue to research the negative side effects, and for good reason.
 However, the positive effects on many users’ health and lives are also something to consider.
 For drug abusers who use it in a short-term, controlled and positive way to end their lethal drug addictions, it can truly be life-saving.